Frequently Asked Questions

 Pannenkoek size and taste can vary depending upon who is doing the cooking and what method they use.

 But here, you can expect your Pannenkoek to be 12" in diameter, rolled out thin with most of the ingredients baked right into the batter.
-The thinner Pannenkoek can be rolled up to eat but most can be eaten just as they are.

 Dike or Dam:

-What is the difference between a dike and a dam?
+What is the difference between a 'dike' and a 'dam'?

 Some general rule of thumb (which aren't always correct) to tell the difference are: